-A second principle is to understand complex systems as not being directed or controlled by any agent or subsystem -may be the client himself or even the counselorinside or outside the system itself.
+A second principle is to understand complex systems as not being directed or controlled by any agent or subsystem -may be the client himself or even the counselor- inside or outside the system itself.
 The multitude of interactions generates, however, some form of global order, emerging spontaneously.
-Such selforganization is wholly decentralized over all components, typically robust and able to survive self-repair and substantial perturbations.
+Such self- organization is wholly decentralized over all components, typically robust and able to self-repair survive and substantial perturbations.
 Understanding and accepting the power of self-organization is crucial for any life-designing intervention (see also Schiersmann & Thiel, 2012).
 For example labor markets continually change at a local level (e.g. innovative products from smaller companies or 'start-up's create new jobs) but are at the same time constraint by macroeconomic conditions (e.g. taxes or consumer behavior).
 There is no need for a 'invisible hand' to explain the emergence of a state of equilibrium among the locally changing 'attractors' (due to local 'control parameters') and the more stable 'potential landscape' (Haken, 2006), growing together into a comprehensive 'general picture' (due to emerging 'order parameters').

-Another example, clients looking for vocational guidance perceptions expectations about possible and professional pathways form many coexisting 'attractors' linked through quite random dynamics and large 'basins' of attraction.
+Another example, for clients looking for vocational guidance perceptions expectations possible and about professional pathways form many coexisting 'attractors' linked through quite random dynamics and large 'basins' of attraction.
 Any choice then selectively reinforces one 'attractor' among all others and thereby also reshapes the whole 'potential landscape'.
-Counseling outcome results usually in reduction of uncertainty and indecidedness, mainly by working out a understanding comprehensive dynamic (metaperspective) and reshaping of such complex configurations (Dauwalder, Rossier, Massoudi, & Masdonati, 2011).
+Counseling outcome results usually in reduction of uncertainty and indecidedness, mainly by working out a comprehensive dynamic understanding (metaperspective) and reshaping of such complex configurations (Dauwalder, Rossier, Massoudi, & Masdonati, 2011).

-third principle requests to understand emergence of order and disorder as being both necessary and complementary for sustainable evolution in living systems.
+A third principle requests to understand emergence of order and disorder as being both necessary and complementary for sustainable evolution in living systems.
 A completely 'ordered' system would be immune to change or evolution (e.g. entropy in a thermodynamic system).
-Local 'disorders' allows for emergence of new which dynamic patterns, enter into competition with existing patterns and generate new 'attractors', sometimes able to trigger a 'bifurcation'.
-This corresponds to a sudden 'qualitative' or topological change in the behavior of an entire dynamical system (Gleick, 1988).
-Described as 'équilibration majorante' in cognitive development during childhood by Piaget (1985) or 'dissipative structures' and their role in dynamical systems far from equilibrium (Prigogine & Stengers, 1997), these fundamental re-organizations often mark irreversible steps of evolution within dynamical systems, usually accompanied by substantial increase in efficiency.
-This means that life-designing might particularly helpful in critical situations (far from equilibrium), when 'bifurcations' towards a new 'order parameter' (Haken & Schiepek, 2010) become possible.
+Local 'disorders' allows for emergence of new dynamic patterns, which enter into competition with existing patterns and generate new 'attractors', sometimes able to trigger a 'bifurcation'.
+This corresponds to a sudden 'qualitative' or topological change in the behavior of an entire dynamical 1988). system (Gleick, Described as 'équilibration majorante' cognitive in development during childhood by Piaget (1985) or 'dissipative structures' and their role in dynamical systems far from equilibrium (Prigogine & Stengers, 1997), these fundamental re-organizations often mark irreversible steps of evolution within dynamical systems, usually accompanied by substantial increase in efficiency.
+This means that life-designing might be particularly helpful in critical situations (far from equilibrium), when 'bifurcations' towards a new 'order parameter' (Haken & Schiepek, 2010) become possible.
 In such 'bi-stable' configurations a (irreversible) decision often depends on small or insignificant details.
-This might explain why even university students retrospectively often declare having decided the choice of their studies 'at (Bäumler.
-Scheller. random' Maurice, 1994).
-On the other hand, the emergence of a macroscopic 'order parameter' somebody's such as 'professional identity' is usually maintained through a multitude of interactions and constraints in his daily environment and acts back according to the 'slaving principle' (Haken, 1991) on what is 'possible' or 'not possible' in one's life (e.g. a butcher will not practice as a surgeon and vice versa).
-Effective life-designing has to be aware of these dynamical constraints too fourth principle opens, by understanding the dynamics of a complex system, the whole perspective of anticipation.
+This might explain why even university students retrospectively often declare having decided the choice of their studies 'at random' (Bäumler, Scheller, von & Maurice, 1994).
+On the other hand, the emergence of a macroscopic 'order parameter' such as somebody's 'professional identity' is usually maintained through a multitude of interactions and constraints in his daily environment and acts back according to the 'slaving principle' (Haken, 1991) on what is 'possible' or 'not possible' in one's life (e.g. a butcher will not practice as a surgeon and vice versa).
+Effective life-designing has to be aware of these dynamical constraints too.

+A fourth principle opens, by understanding the dynamics of a complex system, the whole perspective of anticipation.
 The emergence of macroscopic 'order parameters' facilitates the understanding of possible or potential evolutions of a whole dynamical system for any observer.
-It drastically reduces the information (e.g. into a set of mathematical equations) necessary to describe dynamics.
+It drastically reduces the information (e.g. into a set of mathematical equations) necessary to describe its dynamics.
 Not only in the present but also for the future.